-In this case, Gm6 is disguised as Em7(b5).
-Notice that these two chords have the same notes:
+In this case, Gm6 is acting disguised as Em7(b5).
+Notice how these two chords have exactly the same notes:

-By the previous progression, Gm6 was appearing to be the 2nd degree of F, when actually it was the 2nd degree of D (IIm7).
-It is interesting to highlight that, in this case, we had an imperfect cadence.
+Through the previous progression, Gm6 was appearing to be the 2nd degree of F, when it actually acted as 2nd degree of D. It is interesting to note that, in this case, we had an imperfect cadence.

-Disguised chords are interesting when you wish to do a non usual cadence.
-You can try to play with chord inversions in many contexts creating cadences that don’t indicate to the listener the real intention of the movement.
+Disguised chords are interesting when you want to make an unusual cadence.
+You can experiment with playing inverted chords within different contexts by inventing cadences that do not immediately signal to the listener the real intention of the movement.

 Go to: Tone vs Tonality